yunchen-hung/fmriWorkingMemoryProject/index.md

 ## Model building

 For each individual run in our dataset, we flattened the 3-dimensional beta weights into a 2-dimensional array as a data point with 235, 375 features.
-We then trained our dataset on [SVM] (https://www.geeksforgeeks.org/support-vector-machine-algorithm/), [Naive Bayes](https://www.geeksforgeeks.org/naive-bayes-classifiers/), [Logistic Regression](https://www.geeksforgeeks.org/understanding-logistic-regression/), and [k-Nearest Neighbors](https://www.geeksforgeeks.org/k-nearest-neighbours/).
+We then trained our dataset on [SVM](https://www.geeksforgeeks.org/support-vector-machine-algorithm/), [Naive Bayes](https://www.geeksforgeeks.org/naive-bayes-classifiers/), [Logistic Regression](https://www.geeksforgeeks.org/understanding-logistic-regression/), and [k-Nearest Neighbors](https://www.geeksforgeeks.org/k-nearest-neighbours/).
 Our evaluation metric included accuracy.

 # Results